 Parents often want to put money aside for their children.
 Grandparents and other relatives or friends might also choose to contribute to a little one’s financial future.

 So, if this is you, where’s the best home for your cash?
 Junior ISAs are certainly worth considering.
-They came onto the market a couple of years ago and are proving popular with many savers.
+They came onto the market a few years ago and are proving popular with many savers.
 So what are they, and how do they work?

 Who is eligible?